Champions Funding LLC logo

 Frequently Asked Questions

-Is Champions Funding LLC legitimate?
+What services does Champions Funding LLC offer?

-Doctor's Verdict on Champions Funding LLC
+Research Note on Champions Funding LLC

-Champions Funding is best for mortgage brokers and loan originators serving self-employed professionals, gig workers, immigrants, and other non-traditional borrowers who qualify income-wise but don't fit standard agency lending boxes.
+Champions Funding is profile signals for mortgage brokers and loan originators serving self-employed professionals, gig workers, immigrants, and other non-traditional borrowers who qualify income-wise but don't fit standard agency lending boxes.
 The critical caveat is that this is strictly B2B wholesale lending—consumers must work through a licensed mortgage broker partner and cannot apply directly, and published rates/terms are not available online.

 CFPB Transparency Report